sonic-net/SONiC/doc/smart-switch/pmon/smartswitch-pmon.md

 #### SmartSwitch PowerUp sequence:
 * When the smartswitch device is booted, the host will boot first and leave the DPUs in powered up state by default.
 * The DPUs can be powered down by configuring the admin_status as shown.
-* The corresponding switch stateDB table is also shown
+* The corresponding switch configDB table is also shown

 #### config_db.json
 CHASSIS_MODULE table holds the list and configuration of DPU modules in a smartswitch chassis.
 It allows user to administratively bring down a DPU